 That said, it appears there is no clear indication whether the initiative will take off in the foreseeable future.
 It has been three years down the line.
-There is no indication as yet whether the proposed regional workshops, which supposedly would mark the second phase of the programme, have taken off or will take off soon!
-Although Kofi Annan is central to this initiative, the effort might just be political[5].
-From a personal perspective, the zest and passion with which the GR issues were deliberated at the time are now totally in dissonance with the current lull.
-But we do hope plans are still underway to drive the thrust of the programme to a logical conclusion.
+There is no indication as yet whether the proposed regional workshops, which supposedly would mark the second phase of the programme, have taken off or will begin soon!
+Although Kofi Annan is central to this initiative, the effort might just be political5.
+From a personal perspective, the zest and passion with which the GR issues were

-Regardless of whether the SGS is willing to carry out the plans to the letter as designed, it, however, gladdens one's heart that a framework and a foundation are already laid.
-Hopefully, African participants (including Nigerians) at the conference - most of whom are government officials and policy makers in their respective countries - are already reflecting on the information and strategies they came away with during the conference and seminar at Salzburg.
+Regardless of whether the SGS is willing to carry out the plans to the letter as designed, it gladdens one's heart that a framework and a foundation are already laid.
+Hopefully, African participants (including Nigerians) at the conference-most of whom are government officials and policy makers in their respective countries-are already reflecting on the information and strategies they came away with during the conference and seminar at Salzburg.
 Indeed, the current scenarios point to the fact that Africa and Africans would need to solve Africa's own problems!